luceracloud/tachyon-aggregator/redis/README.md

 ##### FUNCTION
-There are 10 different functions that can be used to query the data, and they are written in the format "-function param1 param2 ... param n".
+There are 10 different functions that can be used to query the data; they are written in the format "-function param1 param2 ... param n".

-callHeat – no parameters
+###### callHeat – no parameters
-> This functions prints out the length of the system calls in nanoseconds in buckets by powers of two.
+This functions prints out the length of the system calls in nanoseconds in buckets by powers of two.
 Can be used to see if most calls are taking a long time.
 A few like the ones from the scheduler will take a while.
 Prints out the calls for each second.

-getProcess – (name)
+###### getProcess – (name)
-> Prints out all the usage for a given process.
+Prints out all the usage for a given process.

->  Name: Process you want to get information on.
+name &mdash; the process you wish to interrogate

-cpuStat- no Parameters
+###### cpuStat – no Parameters
-> This function prints out each second cpu percentage usage for each core.
+Each second, prints cpu usage (percent) per core

-myprocess – (CPU 1, CPU 2 …)
+###### myprocess – (CPU 1, CPU 2 …)
-> This function prints out all of the processes and their usages on the given cores.
+Prints all processes and their usages on given cores

->  CPU## The core which the process is on.
+CPU## &mdash; the cores to inspect

->  example call `2013-01-27 –02:03 -07:09 –myprocess 9 12`
+e.g. `2013-01-27 –02:03 -07:09 –myprocess 9 12`

-printData – (Time 1, Time 2)
+###### printData – (Time 1, Time 2)
-> This function prints out the data for the given times.
+Prints all data for given times

-getMemStats – no parameters
+###### getMemStats – no parameters
-> Prints out the swap and total memory usage percent for each time period.
+Prints the swap and total memory usage percent for time period

-FindError – no parameters
+###### FindError – no parameters
-> Checks for errors across the given time period.
-Prints out in alarm if there is any errors.
+Checks for errors across the given time period.
+Prints out in alarm if there are any errors.

-getStat – Parameters (Section, Stat, Type, value, instance)
+###### getStat – Parameters (Section, Stat, Type, value, instance)
-> This function prints out the data for the specified section if the number at the start is either greater than or equal to or less than or equal to the value specified.
+This function prints data for the specified section if the number at the start is either "greater than or equal to" or "less than or equal" to the value specified.
 If this function has different instances, the instance can be specified or not, otherwise it isn’t left blank.

 >  Section (Mem, Net etc.)
    Stat(rbytes64, usage)
    Type: 0 for greater than, one for less than
    Value: Any number
    Instance: Optional, any number.

-> example call `2013-04-12 –18:09 -18:50 Dis nwritten 0 100000 1`
+e.g. `2013-04-12 –18:09 -18:50 Dis nwritten 0 100000 1`

-genStats – Parameters (Section, Stat, computeForAll, Instance)
+###### genStats – Parameters (Section, Stat, computeForAll, Instance)
-> This function prints out the maximum, counts, average and Standard Deviation for a given statistic, either for a given instance or all.
-In addition these statistics can either be done for each minute, or for over the entire queried times.
+This function prints out the maximum, counts, average, and standard deviation for a given statistic, either for a specific instance or all.
+These statistics can be calculated per minute or over all queried times.
 >  Section (Mem, Net etc.)
    Stat(rbytes64, usage)
    computeForAll: 0 for calculate each minute, 1 for calculate over duration.
    Instance: Optional, any number

-> example call `2012-05-17 –12:30 -15:50 –genStats Net rbytes64 1`
+e.g. `2012-05-17 –12:30 -15:50 –genStats Net rbytes64 1`

-quantize - Parameters (Section, Stat, computeForAll, Instance)
+###### quantize - Parameters (Section, Stat, computeForAll, Instance)
-> This function prints out the statistic in buckets of power of two like the callHeat function.
-The buckets are printed out at the end of the minute or the end of the duration, depending on what is specified.
+This function prints the statistic in buckets by power of two (like the DTrace aggregate `quantize()` function).
+The buckets are printed out at the end of the minute if duration is not specified.

 >  Section (Mem, Net etc.)
    Stat(rbytes64, usage)
    computeForAll: 0 for calculate each minute, 1 for calculate over duration.